 Types of Indemnity Plans

-4) Maternity Insurance: Maternity Insurance plans are specifically for women planning to have a child or are bearing one.
+4) Maternity Insurance: Maternity Insurance plans are specifically meant for women planning to have a child or are bearing one.
 It covers all the expenses before and after the pregnancy, the cost towards the child, mother’s care expenses, and any complications that might arise due to pregnancy.
-Such a plan can be added to the main plan of Individual, or Family Floater policy.
-Moreover, it can also be attached with the Group Insurance plans provided by the employers which have a sub-limit up to Rs.
+Such a plan can be added to the main Individual or Family Floater policy.
+Moreover, it can also be attached with the Group Insurance plans provided by the employers which have a sub-limit of up to Rs.
 50,000.
 All the expenses related to tests, medicines, labour, and admission can be reduced by taking this plan.

 Any emergency transportation due to pregnancy-related discomforts, expenses for delivery, nursing and consultation are also covered in this plan.
 It also includes the congenital or a critical disease diagnosed in the newborn.
-The waiting period is up to a maximum of four years, as only after that all the benefits can be availed.
+The waiting period is up to a maximum of 4 years, as only after that all the benefits can be availed.
 Hence it is advisable to purchase this plan well before conceiving.
 The exclusions include charges for regular checkups, diagnostic exams, and consulting fees, any medicines like vitamins, during the pregnancy.

 5) Group Medical/Employee Insurance: Group Medical Insurance is provided by employers to their employees.
 The groups under such a policy include members of any associations, companies, etc. Moreover, by paying some extra amount, employees can also extend the plan to include other family members like spouses, children, parents, etc. Like other plans, the premiums paid under this plan are tax exempt.
 Some policies also cover existing diseases and maternity expenditures.
 Unlike other plans, to purchase the plan, employees don’t need to produce any documents or undergo any medical examinations.
 Also, the premiums are cheaper here.
 The plan can be contributory, where employees also pay a part of the premium, or non-contributory, where only the employer pays the premium.